Nicholas Poppe: Life

 Poppe's boyhood and youth were marked by wars: the Boxer Rebellion, the Russo-Japanese War, the First World War, and the Russian Civil War, which was followed by the establishment of the Soviet regime.
 Later, he experienced Stalin's Great Purge and the Second World War.

-Poppe graduated from the Mongolian Department of the Faculty of Social Sciences of Petrograd University in 1921 where his main mentor B. Ya.
+Poppe graduated from the Mongolian Department of the Faculty of Social Sciences of Petrograd University in 1921 where his main mentor was B. Ya.
 Vladimirtsov.
 He began teaching at the Institute for Modern Oriental Languages before he had completed his studies in 1920 at the age of 23.
-Three years later, in 1923, he began teaching at the University of Leningrad.
+Three years later, in 1923, he began teaching at the University of Petrograd.
 In 1931, he was appointed head of the Department of Mongolian Studies in the Institute of Oriental Studies at the Soviet Academy of Sciences.
 In 1933, at the age of 36, he was elected as the youngest associate member of the Soviet Academy of Sciences.

-During World War II Poppe lived in the Caucasus, in a region which was overtaken by the Germans.
-Poppe served as a translator between the local population and the German invaders.
-When the Germans withdrew he and his family also took the opportunity to leave the Soviet Union.
-In 1943 Poppe moved with his family to Berlin.
-After the war, he spent several years underground in hiding from the Soviets.
-In 1949, he managed to emigrate to the United States, where he joined the faculty of the Far East and Russian Institute at the University of Washington.
-He continued teaching there up to his retirement in 1968.
+During World War II, Poppe left Leningrad in 1941 while it was under threat of capture by the German military, and found work at a teaching institute in Mikoyan-Shakhar.
+However, he defected to the Nazis when they arrived there in August 1942.
+Poppe "actively collaborated in the creation of the quisling government in the Karachai minority region", which quickly rounded-up and killed the region's Jews.
+Poppe himself says he acted as a translator and helped the German military identify mountain passes through which to advance further into the country.
+After the war, Poppe condemned the actions of the SS in the Karachai region and claims he helped spare the Tats, a religiously Jewish but ethnically Iranian group of mountain people.

+When the German troops retreated Poppe went with them, and in 1943 was given a job at the SS Wannsee Institut "as one of its most important intelligence experts on the USSR."
+The Nazi collaborators at Wannsee "prepared reliable studies for the SS and the German high command describing the location of promising targets inside the Soviet Union, including concentrations of Jews and other minority groups."
+Historian Christopher Simpson writes that "the Wannsee collaborators did not sign orders for executions; they just told the killers where to find their prey."